Yisrael Kristal: Oldest living man

 Following the death of 110-year-old Alice Herz-Sommer in London on 23 February 2014, Kristal became recognized as the world's oldest known Holocaust survivor (though he was actually a few months older than she was).
 He became the world's oldest living man on 18 January 2016, after the death of Japanese supercentenarian Yasutaro Koide.
+(Note: Yasutaro Koide died on 19 January 2016 12:17 a.m.
+JST.
+However, in Israel, where Kristal lived, the date was still 18 January 2016 (IST).)

 On 11 March 2016, Kristal was officially recognized as the world's oldest man by Guinness World Records.
 His status was verified after documents confirming his age were uncovered in Poland (formerly, the family's oldest document was from his wedding at age 25, but Guinness regulations require documentation from the first 20 years of a person's life to claim the record; the newly found documents were discovered by Jewish Records Indexing – Poland).